MXTPLUGINS/mxt/README.md

 MXT is a plugin that provide lot of features and updates!, Gamemodes, heal, night, day and more!

 ## What's new?
-1. Added bStats
+1. Added no permission error message to /msg command
-2. Fixed /gmsp command
+2. Added /map command
-3. Added new version support
-4. Fixed unsupported api version error
+3. Added "Console can't execute this command" error to AFK command

 ### Currently supporting Minecraft java 1.8+
 Not all versions are tested yet!